alphagov/paas-trial-documentation/CloudFoundry/content/apps/envvar.md

 ## Setting environment variables in the manifest file

-You can set environment variables in your app by adding an `env` block to the manifest file.
+You can set environment variables in your app by adding an `env` block to the `manifest.yml` file for your app.
 The `env` block consists of a heading, then one or more environment variable/value pairs.

 For example: